j3k0/cordova-plugin-purchase/doc/ios.md

 1 month subscriptions auto-renew every 5 minutes.
 So far so good.
-They auto-renew 5 times and then they stop, so after 25 minutes you will get the 21006 error.
+They auto-renew 5 times and then they stop, so after 25 minutes your product will expire.

-However even when repurchasing the same subscription it will NOT auto-renew again on the same test account since it has already auto-renewed 5 times.
+If you have any issue repurchasing the same subscription, or it will NOT auto-renew again on the same test account, you should be able to fix this by creating a new itunes connect test user.
-So if you want to test renewal and you have been messing with these subscriptions for a while you need to create a new itunes connect test user.

 ### Hosted content